 mothers and daughters and the empty nest

 Memory flooded my mind these weeks.
 Perhaps leisure during Labor Day Weekend allows that for some of us.
 This holiday, a century old acknowledgment for those who labor around us, building and mending our structures and infrastructures, three days that neatly divide summer from fall, freedom days from the job-filled days, a weekend when 35 million people hit the road or take to the skies for one last fling, or in the case of many travelers, bring their college students to their respective college; regardless, that long weekend filled me with images.
-It wasn’t all that long ago that I too drove the highways for that task, and although I would say I eventually got better at those goodbyes, I am reminded of a first one, many years ago, made easier by the wisdom of my mother.
+It wasn’t all that long ago that I too drove the highways for that task, and although I would say I eventually got better at those goodbyes, I am reminded of a hard one, many years ago, made easier by the wisdom of my mother.

 Mothers and their daughters.
 I do suppose one might say, fathers and sons, but for me, as a daughter and a mother, these two relationships have loomed large.
-If fact the complexity is still unfolding for me, the relationship I had with my mother, the one I still forge with my daughter.
+In fact the complexity is still unfolding for me, the relationship I had with my mother, the one I still forge with my daughter.
 Some of my mother’s finest gifts took years to appreciate.
 Remembering a Labor Day weekend, years ago, me with a SUV packed full with my daughter and her ‘bare essentials’ as a Freshman entering college, and my mother waiting for us in a five star hotel, is certainly one of those gifts.